 Different Types of Protein

-Protein is found in a wide variety of foods spanning the spectrum of fruits, vegetables, meats, beans, nuts and grains.
+Protein is found in a wide variety of foods spanning the spectrum of fruits, vegetables, meats, beans, nuts, and grains.
 But not all proteins are equal, as some are healthier than others.
-One reason why there’s widespread disagreement and confusion about protein is that there are so many different subcategories of it.
+One reason why there are widespread disagreement and confusion about protein is that there are so many different subcategories of it.

 - helps build muscle strength

 Protein is also a controversial topic within the nutrition community, as even many experts disagree which proteins have health benefits and which ones have risks.
 However, from an objective scientific perspective that is not tainted by commercial interests, it’s still possible to at least develop a clear understanding of what protein actually is and why it’s essential for survival.
 Recommended daily intake (RDI) for protein in New Zealand varies depending on age and gender.

 Protein exists throughout the human body and is found in muscles, bones, skin, hair, organs, and tissues.
 It makes up the building blocks of enzymes, which are necessary for distributing oxygen to body parts through the bloodstream.
 Every human is comprised of at least 10,000 different proteins.
 When the body doesn’t get enough protein through food intake, it can lead to loss of muscle mass and weaknesses in the cardiovascular, respiratory and immune systems.